LGN520/farreach-public/docs/netreach-v4.md

 	+ We can use direct/indirect counter for debugging, which does not occupy stateful ALU
 - NOTE for mirroring
 	+ We need to create mirror_session in ptf for both ingress direction and egress direction explicitly
+	+ NOTE: EGRESS will replace INGRESS, so we need to use BOTH

 ## Overview